 It’s time to get active at Computer Gym!

-With this year’s Commonwealth Games a huge success and an increasing focus on the health of our children, this term’s topic comes at a great time.
+With the Olympic Games in Tokyo, and an increasing focus on the health of our children, this term’s topic comes at a great time.

 Many of our activities this term will be focused on aspects of health and nutrition.
 Topics include: